Alzaron/Ansible-ubutnu-server/README.md

-1. add ip to server in /etc/ansible/inventory or make inventory in root of folder and change ansible.cfg
+1. Add IP of server to `/etc/ansible/inventory` or make inventory in root of folder and change `ansible.cfg`
 2. make a ssh key for server .ssh/ansible and add to server
 ```sh
 ### Generate key